thesse1/webmethods-api-gateway-staging/README.md

 | Parameter | README |
 | ------ | ------ |
 | api_project | Case-sensitive name of the API project to be exported |
-| commitMessage | The change will be committed with this commit message
+| commit_message | The change will be committed with this commit message

 ### Job templates